prophets-of-tron/into-the-woods/DESIGN.md

   - Can be stored in the player's inventory or in the world.
   - Have no size/shape limitations (that tiles have).
   - Have an inventory cost.
+  - Have zero, one or two actions associated with it.
+These actions can only be performed while holding the corresponding object.
 - List:
   - String
     - Obtained (TODO)